Presiona aquí para reaccionar

 “The Cuban American vote will add to the huge lead he has among Florida white voters.
 Trump could win Florida by putting together a minority Cuban American and white coalition,” said Gamarra.

-It also distinguishes Trump more clearer from Hillary Clinton who is all on board with Obama's Cuba policy.
+It also distinguishes Trump more clearly from Hillary Clinton who is all on board with Obama's Cuba policy.

 Trump’s about face on Cuba is still mystifying considering how the changing demographics in Miami have wiped away the GOP’s historic advantage among Cuban Americans.
 So why does it make sense for Trump to go after such a shrinking minority?